infor-design/enterprise-wc/src/components/ids-layout-grid/README.md

 - **Fill**: Specifies whether an element should fill the available space in its container.
 - **Height**: Specifies the height of an element.
 - **MinHeight**: Specifies the minimum height of an element.
-- **Order**: Specifies the order in which an element should appear in a container.
+- **Order**: Specifies the order in which an element should appear by default in a container.
 - **OrderXs**: Specifies the order in which an element should appear on extra small screens.
 - **OrderSm**: Specifies the order in which an element should appear on small screens.
 - **OrderMd**: Specifies the order in which an element should appear on medium screens.
 - **OrderLg**: Specifies the order in which an element should appear on large screens.
 - **OrderXl**: Specifies the order in which an element should appear on extra large screens.
 - **OrderXxl**: Specifies the order in which an element should appear on extra-extra large screens.
-- **RowSpan**: Specifies the number of rows a cell should span in a grid.
+- **RowSpan**: Specifies the number of rows a cell should span by default in a grid.
 - **RowSpanXs**: Specifies the number of rows a cell should span on extra small screens.
 - **RowSpanSm**: Specifies the number of rows a cell should span on small screens.
 - **RowSpanMd**: Specifies the number of rows a cell should span on medium screens.